maxgiraldo/ml-docker/README.md

 ## Note on volumes

-The `aliases.sh` file lists a command for running the container with a volume so that you can keep the work you do in the notebook.
-If you run the container without specifying this, then you will lose your work.
+If you wish to save the state of your container, then I recommend using volumes.
+The `aliases.sh` file lists a command for running the container with a volume so that you can save your state.